 - Woodcock-Johnson III Test of Achievement including: Broad Written Language (writing fluency, spelling, dictation and proofing); Broad Reading (reading fluency, decoding, and passage comprehension); Broad Math (math fluency, calculation, and reasoning);

 - Woodcock-Johnson Test of Cognitive Abilities to substantiate any processing and/or memory problems;

-- Clearly stated diagnosis of learning disability based upon DSM-IV criteria (including DSM-IV-TR code) and supported by several subtests scores which show a significant discrepancy AND are at least approaching one SD below the mean of the test ( in most cases the mean is 100 with a SD of 15).
+- Clearly stated diagnosis of learning disability based upon DSM-5 criteria and supported by several subtests scores which show a significant discrepancy AND are at least approaching one SD below the mean of the test ( in most cases the mean is 100 with a SD of 15).

 - Defined levels of functioning, limitations and recommendations supported by evaluation data.

 - Current report dated & signed by the evaluator; current is defined as: